changqiong/FasterThanFast/README.md

 ## What to Cite

-If you use this code for academic purposes, please cite the following paper:
+If you use this code, please cite the following paper:

 ```bibtex
 @article{chang2025faster,